EdisonLeeeee/GreatX/README.md

 # 💨 News
-- May 27, 2022: GraphWar has been refactored with [PyTorch Geometric (PyG)](https://github.com/pyg-team/pytorch_geometric), the old code based on DGL can be found [here]().
+- May 27, 2022: GraphWar has been refactored with [PyTorch Geometric (PyG)](https://github.com/pyg-team/pytorch_geometric), the old code based on DGL can be found [here](https://github.com/EdisonLeeeee/GraphWar/tree/dgl).
 GraphWar now has better flexibility and usability.
+We will sonn release the first version GraphWar, stay tuned!

 # 🚀 Installation